 Forces Motrices Hongrin Léman power station

 The 480 MW Forces Motrices Hongrin Léman (FMHL) power station is currently Switzerland’s second largest pumped storage power station.
-It allows, when the demand for electricity is strong, to turbinate the waters of Lake Hongrin (Canton of Vaud).
-On the other hand, when electricity supply exceeds demand, the waters of Lake Geneva are pumped 880 meters higher, in the lake of Hongrin.
+It generates electricity when demand is high from the waters of Lake Hongrin (Canton of Vaud).
+When electricity supply exceeds demand, the waters of Lake Geneva are pumped 880 metres higher, back to Lake Hongrin.

 In 2017, FMHL commissioned a new pumped storage power plant, doubling the capacity of the previously 240 MW facility.